za-h-ra/100DaysOfCode/rules.md

 - JavaScript Algorithms and Data Structures by Colt Steele
 - 50 Projects in 50 Days by Brad Traversy & Florin Pop
-- HacktoberFest - contribute to 3 open source projects!
-(I have a week left to do this).

 And this isn't code related but I will be opening up an Etsy shop to sell Digital Products.
 It's a career goal to make some passive income while I search for fulltime employment.
 So I'll be posting about how that's going as well.